BFEFacility/Coldie/README.md

 **Coldie** can be installed with the steps in **INSTALLATION.md**.
 The steps of the installation, setup and everything about using it is there!

+## Can I have some files about Coldie?

+Sure!
+This subsection covers every file that's not the script, the README or anything specified in the rest of this file in greater depth!

+**CONTRIBUTING.md** was added to comply with GitHub's Community Standards and some open source recommendations.
+It is the one-stop guide for everything contributing.
+It includes contribution rules and contribution tutorials!
+**requirements.txt** was added to comply with clean Python code and general package managing in Python.
+It includes the version of every package and dependency needed to smoothly run this script without causing problems!

 ## Coldie would like to thank...

 **bombie** is an amazing Python script which was the base of the entire project.
 It had many features that became the essentials of the proxy-based cheating, the proxy cheating era and Coldie itself.
 For that, Coldie would like you to star the project to show your appreciation! *The maintainer and owner of that project was me in a lost account, so I'm thanking my own project.*